International route / Asia-Oceania

 Indonesia has persistent cloud cover — best views October-April in dry season.

-What is the best side of plane for Delhi to Sydney?
+What is the best side for Delhi to Sydney?